SEO will help drive traffic to your website but engaging Search Engine Optimization copywriting will help to convert visitors into sales.

 Research shows however that the first link may have more relevance so place your most important keyword in your link as high as possible on the page.

-Find out how we can help you create web pages that are not only Search Engine friendly but also retain customers, improve your conversion rates and maximise return on investment.
+Find out how we can help you create web pages that are not only Search Engine friendly but also retain customers, improve your conversion rates and maximize return on investment.

 * The bounce rate is the percentage of visitors who enter a site (or a page) and then leave immediately.